-Candidates should not perform material taken from the extracts set as pre-release material for Component 1.
+Candidates should not perform material taken directly from the extracts set as pre-release material for Component 1.
+You may choose to perform a different scene from the same plays used in the pre-release material.
 Candidates should not perform material taken from the same play for both their individual and group performances.